Skip to main content

 How do you see that the values of Commitment, Courage, Focus, Openness and Respect are lived?
 What can you do to make the Scrum Team live these even better?

-We hope you will find value in these short messages and if you are looking for more clarifications, feel free to take contact.
+I hope you find value in these short posts and if you are looking for more clarifications, feel free to take contact.

-If you want to take a deeper dive into the core concepts we are covering in this blog series, then surely check out our Professional Scrum MasterY workshop.
+If you want to take a deeper dive into the core concepts we are covering in this blog series, then surely check out our Professional Scrum Mastery workshop.
+We have some scheduled in the coming period.

 Don't want to miss any of these blog posts?
 Have the professional Scrum foundations series weekly in your mailbox.